-The purpose of the Chafee Program is to provide age or developmentally appropriate services and resources to support a successful transition to adulthood for eligible current and former foster youth.
-These services are voluntary and complement the youth's own efforts towards self-sufficiency.
-The services shall supplement existing independent living resources and programs in county departments, residential child care facilities and child placement agencies, and by federal statute, shall not replace or duplicate existing services.
-Chafee Program funds shall not be used for room and board for a youth under eighteen (18) years of participating as child in open child welfare case.
-See section 7.305.42 for eligibility requirements.
+The purpose of the Chafee Foster Care Independence Program is to provide age or developmentally appropriate independent living resources to youth in out-of-home care who are at risk of aging out of foster care.
+These services shall supplement existing independent living resources and programs in county departments, residential child care facilities and child placement agencies, and by federal statute, shall not replace or duplicate existing services.
+Chafee Foster Care Independence Program funds shall not be used for room and board for a youth under eighteen (18) years of age.
+The eligible population includes: